PintLabs/WP_BreweryDB/readme.txt

 === Brewery DB ===
-Contributors: farrelley
+Contributors: PintLabs L.L.C.
 Donate link: http://www.brewerydb.com/
 Tags: beer, breweries, craft beer, craftbeer, brewerydb, pintlabs, beer library Requires at least: 3.0
-Tested up to: 3.1
+Tested up to: 3.5.1
-Stable tag: 0.1.3
+Stable tag: 2.0.0

-The Brewery DB plugin allows you to display information in your posts about beers and breweries.
+The BreweryDB plugin allows you to display information in your posts about beers and breweries.

 == Description ==

-The Brewery DB plugin allows you to display information in your posts about beers and breweries.
+The BreweryDB plugin allows you to display information in your posts about beers and breweries.
-This plugin uses the Brewery DB API to retrieve data and you must register for a Brewery DB API Key at http://www.brewerydb.com/
+This plugin uses the BreweryDB API to retrieve data and you must register for a BreweryDB API Key at http://www.brewerydb.com/developers

 == Installation ==

-1. Upload BreweryDB Folder into your plguins directory
+1. Upload WP_BreweryDB Folder into your plguins directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 Shortcode usage